 How long does an online program in Associate in Criminal Justice take to complete?

 A criminal justice associate degree is usually completed in two years.
-Part-time students can take longer.
+Part-time online students can take longer.
 If you want to graduate sooner, some colleges offer accelerated programs.
 Universities may also grant credit to students who have previously completed training at a law enforcement academy.
 A criminal justice education will serve you well!